 \subsection{Bounded evaluation games}

 The difference between bounded and unbounded evaluation games is that in the bounded case, embedded games are associated with a \emph{time limit}.
 In the beginning of a bounded evaluation game, the controller must announce some, possibly infinite, ordinal $\gamma$ which will decrease in each round.
-This will guarantee that the embedded game (and in fact the entire evaluation game) will end after a finite number of rounds.
+This will guarantee that the embedded game (and, in fact, the entire evaluation game) will end after a finite number of rounds.

-Bounded evaluation games $\evalgame(\mathcal{M},\qzero,\varphi,\tlimbound)$ have an additional parameter $\tlimbound$, which is an ordinal that fixes an upper bound for the ordinals that the players can announce during the related embedded games.
-As we will see further, different values of $\tlimbound$ give rise to different kinds of evaluation games and thus lead to different kinds of game-theoretic semantics.
+Bounded evaluation games $\evalgame(\mathcal{M},\qzero,\varphi,\tlimbound)$ have an additional parameter $\tlimbound$, which is an ordinal that fixes a strict upper bound for the ordinals that the players can announce during the related embedded games.
+As we will see further, different values of $\tlimbound$ give rise to different evaluation games and thus lead to different game-theoretic semantics.

 \begin{definition} Let $\mathcal{M}$ be a \CGM, $\qzero\!\in\!\St$, $\varphi$ an \ATL-formula and $\tlimbound$ an ordinal.
 The \defstyle{bounded evaluation~game} (or $\tlimbound$-bounded evaluation game) $\evalgame(\mathcal{M}, \qzero, \varphi,\tlimbound)$ is defined in the same way as the unbounded evaluation game $\evalgame(\mathcal{M}, \qzero, \varphi)$, the only difference between the two games being the treatment of until- and release-formulae.
 In the bounded case, these formulae are treated as follows.